twilio/twilio-python/docs/getting-started.rst

 Generating TwiML
 =================

 To control phone calls, your application need to output TwiML.
-Use :class:`twilio.twiml..Response` to easily create such responses.
+Use :class:`twilio.twiml.Response` to easily create such responses.

 .. code-block:: python